agama-project/agama/playwright/README.md

 ### Running Tests Directly from the Live ISO

-You can download the `default-Playwright` image type from the [systemsmanagement:Agama:Staging]( https://download.opensuse.org/repositories/systemsmanagement:/Agama:/Staging/images/iso/) repository.
+You can download the `openSUSE-Playwright` image type from the [systemsmanagement:Agama:Staging]( https://download.opensuse.org/repositories/systemsmanagement:/Agama:/Staging/images/iso/) repository.

 This ISO additionally includes the Playwright tool, Chromium browser and the